processone/docs.ejabberd.im/content/admin/configuration/toplevel.md

 *{AccessName: {allow|deny: ACLRules|ACLName}}*

-The option specifies access rules.
+This option defines [Access Rules](/admin/configuration/basic/#access-rules).
 Each access rule is assigned a name that can be referenced from other parts of the configuration file (mostly from *access* options of ejabberd modules).
 Each rule definition may contain arbitrary number of *allow* or *deny* sections, and each section may contain any number of ACL rules (see [acl](/admin/configuration/toplevel/#acl) option).
 There are no access rules defined by default.

 **Example**: